web3bio/ensnode/README.md

 any resolver that implements the CCIP Read standard will have to have its records implemented at the API layer which can stitch the indexed data with realtime offchain data via CCIP Reads. if we don't want to implement the CCIP Read proxy as part of this unified api, the api should know if a Resolver defers to CCIP and communicate that effectively in the response so that clients can do it themselves.

 in the subgraph implementation, resolver handlers must upsert resolvers because people can set records etc for a node that has not (yet) specified this resolver as active, meaning the create in `Registry:NewResolver` has yet to fire. in the ideal scenario, this lookup is keyed only by `(chainId, address)` and we can use pure updates instead of an upsert

+### registrar

+the subgraph implements all of the BaseRegistrar, EthRegistrarController, and EthRegistrarControllerOld logic together

 ### api